 At a young age, my mother would often tell me that she wanted me to live abroad in Europe one day.
 Something that I had no interest in it at that time.
 Things changed drastically after college when the travel bug hit me especially hard.

 It all started with my experience of living in Italy for the summer.
 I completed an internship where I was contracted to live on a military base and teach while earning college credits.
 During my first experience with the program, I was staffed in Aviano, Italy.
 I made endless memories and met some amazing lifelong friends, all from different paths and places around the world.

 During that internship, I was able to travel all around Europe and add more notches to my already lengthy travel resume.
 Almost every weekend we would take trips to see and explore new countries and cultures.
 Aviano was a central location in Europe, only 45 minutes from Venice, so a number of destinations were just a train ride or quick flight away.
 That summer included travel to Germany, France, Austria, Spain, Slovenia, and all over Italy.

-Just like the first experience, I made more amazing friends and made a ton of wonderful new memories.
-I think it was at this time that my love for sunsets really came to be.
+Just like the first experience, I met more amazing new friends and made endless new memories.
+This was also the time that my love for sunsets really came to be.
 In the evenings and on weekends I worked a beer tub on Mallory Square where sunsets are a nightly ritual and street performers are aplenty.